Monique Roffey joined Manchester Metropolitan University as Lecturer in Creative Writing (Fiction) in 2016.

-I teach the workshop on the Novel MA/MFA at MMU.
+I teach the creative workshop on the Novel MA/MFA at MMU.
 I also teach Reading Novels 1.
 My creative writing workshop classes are designed to cultivate an awareness of how fiction works on the page.
 Students' work will be critically examined every week, by the class, and by me.
 I also provide some taught sessions on various aspects of craft, for example: dramatisation, characterisation and how to capture a first draft.
-You may be given some reading homework too.

 MA, Creative Writing, Lancaster University

 I have taught and continue to teach creative writing for many organisations including: The Norwich Writers Centre, City University, The Arvon Foundation, The Writers' Lab, Skyros, English PEN, First Story, and I have led and set up numerous private writing workshops and retreats in Trinidad.
 I have also been a Centre Director for The Arvon Foundation and worked for Amnesty International.

 My research has been mostly based in the Caribbean region over the last ten years.
 I am interested in outsiders, otherness and exile.
 My novels have examined whiteness and the white colonial in the post independence era (The White Woman on the Green Bicycle), the changing environment in the Caribbean (Archipelago), and an historic coup d'etat in Trinidad (House of Ashes).
 A new novel, A Stranger to Tears, a feminist rewriting of an old Caribbean myth, examines female jealousy and interracial love.